-Domaine Gerovassiliou is open to all wine lovers and anyone wishing to get to know the world of wine and viticulture.
+Ktima Gerovassiliou is open to all wine lovers and anyone wishing to get to know the world of wine and viticulture.
 Visits comprise a short walk around the vineyard, a tour in the wine-production, bottling and ageing areas, and the Wine Museum.
-Visitors can taste the Domaine's wines in the special wine-tasting rooms, while enjoying a spectacular view to the Domaine's vineyard.
+Visitors can taste the Ktima's wines in the special wine-tasting rooms, while enjoying a spectacular view to the Ktima's vineyard.

-One of the last Domaine publication is a fairytale.
+Among the estate's publications a fairytale.
 The wish to enrich the experience of school visits was fulfilled thanks to the sensitivity and willingness to contribute of the musician and writer Dimitris Baslam.
 This is how "Agisilagos' Must Cookies" were "baked".
 Dimitris Baslam describes in an imaginative way the wine's journey from the vineyard to the bottle through the narration of the adventures of a hare and his friends.
 The story becomes alive with the help of the beautiful illustrations of Victor Moschopoulos.

 Finally, on the occasion of “Open Cellars 2012”, Ktima Gerovassiliou began a small series of publications, “By word of mouth”, relating to Epanomi, the land that hosts the estate.
 Three publications, during the last three years, dedicated to the local gastronomy (“Epanomi’s Cooking”, May 2012), the vines (“Ampelotrapezomata”, May 2013) and to Epamoni’s tsipouro (“Tsipouro narrates”, May 2014).